Ozzey/Super-Mario/README.md

 ![Sample](https://user-images.githubusercontent.com/49760167/203561497-2092ceab-0089-43e2-a7a0-3fe0f6421bbf.png)

 > For any questions or doubts contact me on [Telegram](https://t.me/o22ey)

-> Executable version can be downloaded from here
+> Executable version can be downloaded from [Here](https://disk.yandex.com/d/bTUqe8hN7zfn8g)